Dschinn1997/About-What-Bots-Talk-/README.md

 # Bots on Twitter: An Exploratory Analysis Approach on The Content they Share

 ## Project Overview
-This repository contains the code for one of my master's second semester term papers for the course "Web & Society: A Computational Social Science Perspective".
-For the term paper we, Trinidad Bosch Achondo and I, investigated the role of bots on social media given the widespread concern about an "malicious social bot pandemic".
-Thereby, we focused on analyzing the topics bots discuss, the sentiments they convey, and if we find indications for malicious intentions.
+This repository contains the code for one of my second semester Master's term papers for the course "Web & Society: A Computational Social Science Perspective".
+For the term paper, Trinidad Bosch Achondo and I investigated the role of bots on social media in light of widespread concerns about a "malicious social bot pandemic".
+We focused on analysing the topics that bots discuss, the sentiments that they convey, and whether we can find evidence of malicious intent.

 ## Objectives
 - Identify the main topics discussed by social media bots and valid users.
-- Analyze the sentiment (positive, negative, neutral) associated with these topics.
+- Analyse the sentiment (positive, negative, neutral) associated with these topics.
-- Evaluate whether the bots' interactions suggest any malicious intent.
+- Evaluate whether the bots' interactions are indicative of malicious intent.

-## Key Findings
+## Key findings
-- Bots primarily discuss current and trending topics similar to those of valid users.
+- Bots primarily discuss current and trending topics, similar to valid users.
-- Bots do not connotate topics universily with one sentiment, how they connotate a topic primarily depends on the areas studied.
-E.g. the topic “stock markets” has a quite neutral sentiment.
+- Bots do not universally associate topics with a sentiment, the way they associate a topic depends primarily on the areas they are exploring.
+For example, the topic 'stock markets' has a fairly neutral sentiment.
-- No overarching malicious intentions were found, though this can vary by topic.
+- No overarching malicious intent was found, although this can vary from topic to topic.

 ## Technologies and Tools
 - Web Scraping